av-pt/teahan03-phonetic/README.md

 # teahan03-phonetic
 Authorship Verification algorithm based on Teahan and Harper [2003] extended to use phonetic transcriptions.

+## Notes
-NOTE: This project uses [CLTS data](https://github.com/cldf-clts/clts) as a submodule.
+- This project uses [CLTS data](https://github.com/cldf-clts/clts) as a submodule.
 Use `git clone --recurse-submodules` for cloning the repository.
 If you already cloned the repository with `git clone`, run `git submodule update --init` to get the required submodules.
-NOTE: This project uses Pipenv.
+- This project uses Pipenv.
 Alternatively, the modules in the Pipfile can be installed manually.
 Then `pipenv run` is not required anymore.
+- You can either conduct cross-validation or use a standard train-test-split to evaluate the models.
+The cross-validation requires only one data file, as it splits the data into folds internally.

 ## Example commands
 Initialize: